Planck 2013 results. XIV. Zodiacal emission: Discussion

-Inspection of the panels labelled `Ring' and 'Feat.' (i.e., the middle- and lower-left panels) of Fig.~\ref{fig:fit857} show systematic differences between results from even- and odd-numbered surveys (that is, the circles and squares seem to be systematically different, regardless of whether they are blue or red). \Planck's observing pattern was different for odd and even numbered surveys, but very similar for either even numbered surveys alone, or for odd numbered surveys alone.
-Random noise is not an issue, since the measurements with similar observations are repeatable, so this is either an indication that the circumsolar ring and Earth-trailing model templates themselves need improvement at \Planck\ wavelengths, or that systematic errors are affecting these specific components.
+Inspection of the middle- and lower-left panels of Fig.~\ref{fig:fit857} shows systematic differences between results from even- and odd-numbered Surveys (that is, the circles and squares seem to be systematically different, regardless of whether they are blue or red). \Planck's observing pattern was different for odd- and even-numbered Surveys, but similar for even-numbered or odd-numbered Surveys alone.
+Random noise is not important here, since the measurements with similar observations are repeatable, so this indicates either that the Circumsolar Ring and Earth-trailing model templates themselves need improvement at \Planck\ wavelengths, particularly in the outer regions of the features sampled by Planck, or that systematic errors are affecting these specific components.

-We note that the conclusions presented elsewhere in this work remain essentially the same whether or not we include the circumsolar ring and Earth-trailing feature.
+As the results for these components in particular are difficult to interpret, we have checked that the conclusions presented elsewhere in this work remain essentially the same whether or not we include the Circumsolar Ring and Earth-Trailing Feature.